-(1) For the three months ended March 31, 2011, the weighted average common shares used to compute FFO per diluted share include operating partnership units and unvested restricted stock awards that are subject to time vesting, which were excluded from the computation of diluted EPS.
-Conversion of these operating partnership units and vesting of the restricted stock awards is dilutive in the computation of FFO per diluted shares for the three months ended March 31, 2011, but is anti-dilutive for the computation of diluted EPS for the period due to the net loss attributable to common stockholders.
+(1) For the three and six months ended June 30, 2011, the weighted average common shares used to compute FFO per diluted share include unvested restricted stock awards that are subject to time vesting, which were excluded from the computation of diluted EPS, as the vesting of the restricted stock awards is dilutive in the computation of FFO per diluted shares for the three and six months ended June 30, 2011, but is anti-dilutive for the computation of diluted EPS for the period.
+For the six months ended June 30, 2011, the weighted average common shares used to compute FFO per diluted share also include operating partnership units which were excluded from the computation of diluted EPS, as the conversion of these units was anti-dilutive for the computation of diluted EPS due to the net loss for the period.
 Diluted shares exclude incentive restricted stock as these awards are considered contingently issuable.
-The weighted average shares outstanding have been weighted for the full quarter, not the date of our initial public offering.
+For the six months ended June 30, 2011, the weighted average shares outstanding have been weighted for the full year to date, not the date of our initial public offering.